 - Contract negotiation and renegotiation

 Enterprises are the ones who face the biggest impact here.
-According to Rick Orloff, Chief Security Officer and Vice President at Code42 in an article from CIO Dive, enterprises face these challenges “because there are more departments with budgets to deploy technology on their network or subnet.”
+Enterprises face challenges because there are multiple departments with budgets to deploy technology on their network.

 So, what are the enterprise costs?

 You’re an organization with 2,000 employees, and your 50-person marketing department turns to Dropbox for Business.
 That costs about $125 per user annually, on their middle-of-the-road plan.
 That’s only $6,250.
 But considering all those other costs, you’re multiplying that number by eight.
 That’s a $50,000 annual investment when you consider both the visible and hidden costs.